Louisvdw/dbus-serialbattery/README.md

    - copy the dbus-serialbattery-{version} folder from the archive to `/data/etc/` and rename it to `dbus-serialbattery`
    - copy or move rc.local to `/data/`
    - copy or move serial-starter.d to `/data/conf/`
-   - change permissions to allow execute (rwxr-xr-x) to /data/rc.local and /data/etc/dbus-serialbattery/dbus-serialbattery.py
+   - change permissions to allow execute (rwxr-xr-x) to
+      - /data/rc.local
+      - /data/etc/dbus-serialbattery/dbus-serialbattery.py
+      - /data/etc/dbus-serialbattery/service/log/run
+      - /data/etc/dbus-serialbattery/service/run
    - reboot your VenusOS device and check if your battery is connected

+### Troubleshoot
+Look for a log file under /data/log/dbus-serialbattery.ttyUSB0/current where ttyUSB0 will be your USB port (ttyUSB0/ttyUSB1/ttyUSB2/etc.)
+The log file will tell you what the driver did and where it failed.
+If you do not find a log folder under /data/log/dbus-serialbattery* then check
+   - Do you have all the files and folders as in the downloaded archive?
+   - Do the files have the execute permissions?
+   - Have you moved the 2 files to their locations?
+   - Look at the logfile at /data/log/serial-starter/current to see if the serial-starter service found any error starting the serialbattery driver.

 ### Forum help
 Forum thead for this driver can be [found here](https://energytalk.co.za/t/diy-serial-battery-driver-for-victron-gx/80)